yahavi/bamboo-artifactory-plugin/CONTRIBUTING.md

 ### Running a single test
 #### Step 1: Start the Bamboo server
 The integration tests store a Bamboo home instance in a zip file in [src/test/resources/bamboo-home.zip](src/test/resources/bamboo-home.zip).
+The bamboo home is automatically loaded into the tests environment using `atlas-*` commands.
 To start the Bamboo server with the tests configuration run the following command:
 ```shell script
 atlas-debug